 What are you most excited about?
 Becoming an amputee has opened my eyes to the challenges that other amputees face, and I hope to share that experience through a foundation.
 I’m planning a tennis tournament this year [in Atlanta] and a gala the following year to raise money for kids who are amputees and to spread awareness.

-Photography Courtesy Of: todd burandt
+Photography by: todd burandt